Professional edition active

 • Exclusion of other granulomatous disorders

-Sarcoidosis is most often suspected when hilar adenopathy, with or without lung infiltrates, is incidentally detected on chest x-ray.
+Sarcoidosis is most often suspected when hilar adenopathy, with or without lung infiltrates, is incidentally detected on chest radiography.
 Bilateral hilar adenopathy is the most common abnormality.

-If sarcoidosis is suspected, a chest x-ray should be the first test if it has not already been done.
-The x-ray appearance tends to roughly predict the likelihood of spontaneous remission (see table Chest X-ray Staging of Sarcoidosis) in patients with only thoracic lymph node involvement.
-However, staging sarcoidosis by chest x-ray can be misleading; for example, extrapulmonary sarcoidosis, such as cardiac sarcoidosis or neurologic sarcoidosis, can portend a poor prognosis in the absence of evidence of pulmonary involvement.
-Also, chest x-rays findings predict pulmonary function poorly, so that chest x-ray appearance may not accurately indicate the severity of pulmonary sarcoidosis.
+If sarcoidosis is suspected, a chest radiograph should be the first test if it has not already been done (1).
+The chest radiograph appearance tends to roughly predict the likelihood of spontaneous remission of pulmonary sarcoidosis (see table Chest Radiograph Staging of Sarcoidosis).
+However, staging sarcoidosis by chest radiography can be misleading in regard to predicting disease severity; for example, extrapulmonary sarcoidosis, such as cardiac sarcoidosis or neurologic sarcoidosis, can portend a poor prognosis in the absence of evidence of pulmonary involvement.
+Also, chest radiograph findings do not correlate well with pulmonary function testing, and thus may not accurately indicate the severity of pulmonary sarcoidosis.

 Table